bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 # ADnD1e-Random-Dungeon-Generator
 Attempt to convert DMG tables to code to do something

+# Running
+- Only non-standard type library used is numpy
+- So converting to something else will just need something that can do char/string arrays
+- At the moment it is just run for a number of 'rolls' - PERIODIC CHECK can set in code
+  - or overide on command line to do 3 rolls for example:
+  - python dungeon.py 3

 # Work in progress
 Building things as I go - just using a one roll test for now to see how it goes.
 - No retracing steps logic as yet for dead ends to block etc.